peterhinch/micropython_ra8875/docs/GUI.md

 ## 4.3 Callback Methods

-By default these do nothing; they may be defined in subclasses if required.
+These are null functions which may be redefined in user subclasses.

  * `on_open` Called when a screen is instantiated but prior to display.
  * `after_open` Called after a screen has been displayed.